kagg-design/kagg-pagespeed-module/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Fixed PHP warning when plugin has no settings saved.

 = 2.0 =
 * Tested with WordPress 6.3.
 * Dropped support of PHP 5.6.
 Minimum required PHP version is 7.0 now.